The-Crow-pleb/The-Crow-pleb/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Useful Indo About Me:
+# Useful Info About Me:

 [Here](https://steamcommunity.com/id/TockaWaifu/), this is my Steam